-If the temperature approaches the upper limit, the burner turns off automatically to protect the vent pipe.
-After the exhaust gas temperature has dropped to a normal operating level, the unit automatically restarts.
-If the inlet/return water temperature exceeds 150°F (66°C), do not use PVC pipe.
-Follow the display prompts to set the maximum water temperature for the exhaust-gas outlet pipe material being used.
+If the temperature approaches the upper limit, the burner will turn off automatically to protect the vent pipe.
+Once the exhaust gas temperature has dropped to a normal operating level, the unit will automatically restart.

+If the inlet/return water temperature will exceed 150°F (66°C), do not use PVC pipe.
+Follow the display prompts to set the maximum water temperature for the exhaust gas outlet pipe material being used.